CogentRedTester/mpv-file-browser/docs/addons.md

 Adds the given extension to the default extension filter whitelist.
 Can only be run inside the `setup()` method.

-#### `fb.browse_directory(directory: string, open_browser: bool = true): void`
+#### `fb.browse_directory(directory: string, open_browser: bool = true): coroutine`

 Clears the cache and opens the given directory in the browser.
 If the `open_browser` argument is truthy or `nil` then the browser will be opened if it is currently closed.
 If `open_browser` is `false` then the directory will be opened in the background.
-This function is non-blocking, it is possible that the function will return before the directory has finished being scanned.
+Returns the coroutine of the upcoming parse operation.
+The parse is queued and run when the script thread next goes idle, allowing one to store this value and use it to identify the triggered parse operation.

 This is the equivalent of calling the `browse-directory` script-message.